-- 23.5 Removal of Records.
+23.5 Removal of Records.
 The employee may petition Human Resources for removal of records of corrective action in accordance with Article 22.8.
-Information regarding prior corrective action may be used to support a subsequent action when it has a reasonable bearing on the action being taken. - 23.6 Grievability/Arbitrability.
-Formal counseling may be grieved through Step Two of the grievance procedure only.
+Information regarding prior corrective action may be used to support a subsequent action when it has a reasonable bearing on the action being taken.